Scrambled Eggs Nutrition Facts

 • Spices (paprika, cayenne pepper, or garlic powder) – Adds warmth and depth to the flavor without overpowering the eggs.

-Instructions: How to Make Perfect Scrambled Eggs
+How to Make Perfect Scrambled Eggs Step by Step

 A chef stirring creamy scrambled eggs in a pan over low heat for perfect texture